sbuenker/bike_sharing_wa-dc/README.md

 	    10%: -2.571

 The errors are stationary according to the Augmented Dickey Fuller test.
-Given the fact that the number of bikes is non-stationary and the residuals are stationary (p-value less than 0.05), this suggests that co-integration is at play and this should not affect the quality of our forecasts for 2019.
+Given the fact that the number of bikes is non-stationary and the residuals are stationary (p-value on the border with 0.05 but less than 0.10), this suggests that co-integration is at play and this should not affect the quality of our forecasts for 2019.

 ### Recommendations
 Based on the results, we would recommend using a Random Forest model with weather and calendar features.
 MAPE for the forecasting/test period in 2019 is 0.056, that is, on average, our forecast is 5.6% different from the actual observations.